Ashley-Mo/JavaScript-Snippets/README.md

 GoogleSearch.js

 A simple snippet which if run gives you a prompt 'Google what' which can pick up on your query and give you back the search results.
 An excellent way to put this to use is by having a bookmarklet using this snippet.
 If you google a lot in your daily life or work, this can be good.
-Courtesy:  Originally scripted by Abhijit Vaikar.
+Courtesy:  Originally scripted by Abhijeet Vaikar.